mongodb/specifications/source/crud/crud.rst

 Q: Where is ``singleBatch`` in FindOptions?
   Drivers have historically allowed users to request a single batch of results (after which the cursor is closed) by specifying a negative value for the ``limit`` option.
 For servers < 3.2, a single batch may be requested by specifying a negative value in the ``numberToReturn`` wire protocol field.
 For servers >= 3.2, the ``find`` command defines ``limit`` as a non-negative integer option but introduces a ``singleBatch`` boolean option.
 Rather than introduce a ``singleBatch`` option to FindOptions, the spec preserves the existing API for ``limit`` and instructs drivers to convert negative values accordingly for servers >= 3.2.

+Q: Why are client-side errors raised for some unsupported options?
+  Server versions before 3.4 were inconsistent about reporting errors for unrecognized command options and may simply ignore them, which means a client-side error is the only way to inform users that such options are unsupported.
+For unacknowledged writes using OP_MSG, a client-side error is necessary because the server has no chance to return a response (even though a 3.6+ server is otherwise capable of reporting errors for unrecognized options).
+For unacknowledged writes using legacy opcodes (i.e. OP_INSERT, OP_UPDATE, and OP_DELETE), the message body has no field with which to express these options so a client-side error is the only mechanism to inform the user that such options are unsupported.
+The spec does not explicitly refer to unacknowledged writes using OP_QUERY primarily because a response document is always returned and drivers generally would not consider using OP_QUERY precisely for that reason.

 Changes
 =======

+* 2020-01-10: Clarify client-side error reporting for unsupported options
 * 2020-01-10: Error if hint specified for unacknowledged update using OP_UPDATE or OP_MSG for servers < 4.2
 * 2019-10-28: Removed link to old language examples.
 * 2019-09-26: Added hint option for update commands.